Select Page

 The work itself is presented as rough-hewn parchments, or fragments of tablets.
 The economy of gesture Osaze achieves, especially in his smaller pieces, is remarkable for the richness of expression and emotion it conveys.

 Phe Ruiz will tell you she paints because she has to, and that she usually paints on Fridays.
-This practical explanation is born out in the work itself, which is bold and colorful, consisting of definitive lines and broad fields of intense color.
+This practical explanation is borne out in the work itself, which is bold and colorful, consisting of definitive lines and broad fields of intense color.
 The pieces convey an unspoken, somewhat curious narrative that seem to move straight from the mind of the artist onto the canvas in a deft, yet evocative manner.
 The titles, which often feature visually isolated characters and fantastic animals in tumbling dreamscapes, are equally as straightforward, with most expressed as a single, descriptive word or two that somehow captures an encyclopedia of emotions.

 Phe starts with drawings, then performs studies in watercolor on paper, and finally translates the pieces into larger works of acrylic on canvas.
 The pigments are mixed with rabbit skin glue, which gives an extreme flatness and deep richness of hue to the paint.